 Die-cast aluminium baskets

 A loudspeaker driver consists of many different moving parts: A magnet powers a voice coil, which moves the diaphragm.
 The membrane is supported in a flexible assembly, surrounded by a supple rubber ring.
 In order to perform in a controlled manner, all of these parts must be housed together in a highly rigid frame: the driver basket.
 Dynaudio primarily utilizes low-resonance, highly warp-resistant baskets made of die-cast aluminium.
 Due to the stiffness of this non-magnetic material, the basket can be designed with aerodynamically formed ribs to reduce air compression behind the moving membrane.
 Another advantage is its long-term resistance against thermal, mechanical or other external influences.
 For many years, Dynaudio was the only manufacturer to consider aerodynamic improvement of the driver basket.
-The extraordinary endurance and especially unvarying sound quality characteristics of the Dynaudio driver are a result of the innovative and solid basket construction.
+The unique sound quality and extraordinary endurance of the Dynaudio drivers are a result of the innovative and solid basket construction.

 Dynaudio loudspeaker baffles, tweeter housings, and many other parts are manufactured using CNC (Computerized Numerical Control) machining.
 Computer-programmed and controlled by ultra-responsive sensors, precision to within a single micrometer (ìm) can be achieved with metal or wood materials.
 For example, multi-axial drilling machines produce acoustically optimized baffle shapes and unique design details.
 Since Dynaudio is one of the very few loudspeaker companies to carry out CNC machining completely inhouse, prototypes or experimental models can be conceptualized, designed digitally, and then immediately produced.
 Only with this deep vertical integration can extensive quality improvements and optimizations be continuously implemented.